What’s New

 Selection:

-• Choose the distance metric The user can choose one of two methods to measure distances between points in the two-dimensional (MDS) plot: Euclidean or hyperbolic (more on the differences between the two will appear separately).
+• Choose the distance metric The user can choose one of two methods to measure distances between points in the two-dimensional (MDS) plot: Euclidean or hyperbolic.
+The default metric can also be set in config.txt (see Project Configuration File).

 • Choose the number of clusters: There are two methods to choose the number of clusters automatically - one based on minimizing the within-cluster sums of squares and the other based on the average silhouette, both are obtained from the function factoextra::fviz_nbclust.
 Each of the methods also produces a plot which helps to visualize the selection criterion.
-The third choice is to set the number of clusters manually.
+The third choice is to set the number of clusters manually, which the user can do by interpreting the Jaccard index plot, for example.
+The initial number of clusters can be set in config.txt.

-• Set cluster names: When choosing this option, the user gets a submenu consisting of the current cluster names (dafult values are 1,2,…,k where k is the selected number of clusters.)
-The use then selects a cluster number and RCMap shows the card names in the selected cluster, as well as the most common labels associated with statements in this clusters (as `suggested names’).
-See the example below, in a configuration with 17 clusters.
+• Set cluster names: When choosing this option, the user gets a submenu consisting of the current cluster names (default values are 1, 2, …, k where k is the selected number of clusters).
+The user then selects a cluster number and RCMap shows the card names in the selected cluster, as well as the most common canonical labels associated with statements in that cluster (as “suggested names”).
+See the example below, in a configuration with 1 clusters.
 The user can then type a cluster name, which will be used in subsequent plots and analyses.

 RCMap command-line interface.

-Select cluster number (or 0 to return to the Settings menu)
+Select cluster number (or 0 to return to the main menu)

 Statements in the cluster